-People love microbreweries in this college town and as an architect, I enjoyed designing a craft brewery in Columbia, South Carolina and would as well as elsewhere in the region.
-Revitalizing vacant sites like the Columbia Craft Brewery Company downtown is my specialty.
+People love microbreweries in this college town and as an architect, I enjoy revitalizing vacant sites like the Columbia Craft Brewery Company located in downtown Columbia SC.
 Here are a few of the many lessons architects are often reminded of, which we employed with this project:

 Lesson #1: Internalize the client’s wish, and find a creative way to make it happen.

 To enhance a feeling of community, Richard wanted to connect the brewery and the tasting room.
 The building code would not allow it left wide open.
 My design solution…glass walls that separate the spaces on the side of the bar.
 This gives people a window into the facility; they can still see what’s going on behind the scenes, and wooden walls elsewhere still ensure an earthy aesthetic.

 Lesson #2: Refurbish or replace as needed, while honoring its heritage.

 Pulling all the old metal off and replacing it with new metal revealed a modern-day warehouse look.
 Coupled with brick on the exterior, the zoning board was pleased with our plan.
 We made it a little prettier, but it still looks like a warehouse.